williamsyy/LocalMAP/README.md

 ## <a name='Howtouseuser-specifiednearestneighbor'></a>How to use user-specified nearest neighbor

 We have provided an option to allow users to use their own nearest neighbors when mapping large-scale datasets.
-Please see the [demo](./demo/specify_nn_demo.py) for a detailed walkthrough about how to use PaCMAP with the user-specified nearest neighbors.
+Please see the [demo](./demo/specify_nn_demo.py) for a detailed walkthrough about how to use LocalMAP with the user-specified nearest neighbors.

 ## <a name='Reproducingourexperiments'></a>Reproducing our experiments

 We have provided the code we use to run experiment for better reproducibility.
 The code are separated into three parts, in three folders, respectively:

 - `data`, which includes part of the datasets we used, preprocessed into the file format each DR method use.
 Since some of the datasets are too large to put in Github.
-If you need specific dataset, please send an email to [yiyang.sun@duke.edu](mailto:yiyang.sun@duke.edu).
+If you need a specific dataset, please send an email to [yiyang.sun@duke.edu](mailto:yiyang.sun@duke.edu).
 - `experiments`, which includes all the scripts we use to produce DR results.
 - `evaluation`, which includes all the scripts we use to evaluate DR results.